-- Cover the dough for ½ hour.
-After half hour knead the dough once again and divide it into 40-45 parts.
+- After half hour knead the dough once again and divide it into 4 parts.

-- Heat the oil at medium heat.
-Put one puri at a time and shake the oil little bit with your spatula as shown in video.
-That will make all the puris puff.
+- Heat the oil at high heat add one puri at a time and shake the oil little bit with your spatula as shown in video that will make all the puris puff.

 - Let them cool down for some time before using.
 Once cold enough you can store them in air tight container for a week.

 - Knead the dough neither very soft nor very hard.
 If you take same proportion of water as mentioned in the recipe your dough will be perfect.